-- 8. (1) The Minister must appoint the members contemplated in section 7 (b), (c), (e), (f) and (g) after consultation with the relevant bodies and institutions and must ensure that appropriate laboratory professionals are appointed. - (2) The Minister must, before appointing members contemplated in section 7(d), by notice in the Gazette invite all interested persons to nominate, within the period specified in the notice, persons who in the opinion of such interested persons are fit to be so appointed, stating the grounds upon which such opinion is based. - (3) If a suitable person or the required number of persons is not nominated as 40 contemplated in subsection (2), the Minister must appoint an appropriate person or persons who qualify to be appointed in terms of this Act. - (4) The members of the Board, other than those who serve ex officio, may hold office for a period of at least three years, as the Minister may determine at the time of appointment, but must be eligible for reappointment. - (5) A member of the Board, excluding a member who is in the full-time employment of the State or the Service, must be appointed on such conditions, as the Minister may, with the concurrence of the Minister of Finance, determine. - (6) If the number of members of the Board becomes reduced to less than 12 for a continuous period of three months, the Minister may appoint any person who qualify to be appointed in terms of this Act until a new member or members are appointed in terms of this section.
+8. (1) The Minister must appoint the members contemplated in section 7 (b), (c), (e), 35 (f) and (g) after consultation with the relevant bodies and institutions and must ensure that appropriate laboratory professionals are appointed.

+(2) The Minister must, before appointing the members contemplated in section 7(d), by notice in the Gazette and in a national newspaper circulating in every province of the Republic invite all interested persons to nominate, within the period specified in the 40 notice, persons who in the opinion of such interested persons are fit to be so appointed, stating the grounds upon which such opinion is based.

+(3) If a suitable person or the required number of persons is not nominated as contemplated in subsection (2), the Minister must appoint an appropriate person or persons who qualify to be appointed in terms of this Act.

+(4) The members of the Board may hold office for a period of at least three years, as the Minister may determine at the time of appointment, but must be eligible for reappointment.

+(5) A member of the Board, excluding a member who is in the full-time employment of the State or the Service, must be appointed on such conditions, as the Minister may, 50 with the concurrence of the Minister of Finance, determine.

+(6) If the number of members of the Board is reduced to such an extent that a quorum cannot be obtained, the Minister may appoint any suitably qualified persons on a temporary basis to serve on the Board until new members are appointed in terms of this section.

-Chairperson and vice-chairperson of the Board
+Chairperson and vice-chairperson of Board

-- 9. (1) In addition to the members contemplated in section 7, the Minister- - (a) must appoint a chairperson of the Board; and - (b) may appoint a vice-chairperson of the Board. - (2) Whenever the chairperson of the Board is absent or unable to perform his or her functions as chairperson, the vice-chairperson must act as chairperson and, if the vice-chairperson is absent or unable to act as chairperson or if no vice-chairperson was appointed in terms of subsection (1), the Board members present may designate another member of the Board to act as chairperson until the chairperson or vice-chairperson is available. - (3) Any person acting as chairperson of the Board in terms of subsection (1), must exercise all the powers and perform all the functions and duties of the chairperson.
+9. (1) In addition to the members contemplated in section 7, the Minister must appoint a chairperson and vice-chairperson of the Board.

+(2) Whenever the chairperson of the Board is absent or unable to perform his or her functions as chairperson, the vice-chairperson must act as chairperson and, if the 5 vice-chairperson is absent or unable to act as chairperson the Minister must designate another member of the Board to act as chairperson until the chairperson or vice-chairperson is available.

+(3) Any person acting as chairperson of the Board in terms of subsection (2), must exercise all the powers and perform all the functions and duties of the chairperson.
+10